 Pain management drugs represent a large market.
 Opioids, drugs that bind to opioid receptors on the surface of neurons, are effective against pain, but their use often leads to tolerance and addiction.
 Researchers have developed and studied more than 10,000 compounds based on morphine, but have yet to create a drug that has similar analgesic effects without causing addiction.

-“Understanding how receptor localization changes in response to pain and medication is a different way to address the challenge of developing an non-addictive analgesic drug,” said Manojkumar Puthenveedu, assistant professor of biological sciences and a member of the joint Carnegie Mellon and University of Pittsburgh Center for the Neural Basis of Cognition.
+“Understanding how receptor localization changes in response to pain and medication is a different way to address the challenge of developing an non-addictive analgesic drug,” said Manojkumar Puthenveedu, assistant professor of biological sciences and a member of the joint Carnegie Mellon and University of Pittsburgh Center for the Neural Basis of Cognition and Carnegie Mellon's BrainHubSM neuroscience initiative.
 “If we can control what happens to the receptor after the drug activates it, we might be able to better control how the body responds to opioids.”

 At the neuronal level, when a person experiences pain, a peptide called substance P activates the neurokinin 1 receptor on the neuron’s surface.
 When a person takes an opioid to relieve pain, the drug activates a different receptor called the mu-opioid receptor.
 Once the receptors are activated, they begin a cascade of signals that cause or alleviate pain, and then get internalized into the cell.
 The mu-opioid receptor has long been a target for pain management drugs, but scientists haven’t been able to figure out how to target the receptor in a way that alleviates pain but doesn’t cause drug tolerance or addiction.